AlaskaDHSS/RFP-ARIES-AutomatedRenewals/Attachment 11 IT Reference A - DHSS IT Requirements Agile Acquisition.md

         Microsoft, FireFox, and Google Chrome.

     -   Software should not be dependent on a specific version of MS Office Suite.
-We are currently at 2010 -- but we move the organization as a whole for the Department upgrades.
+We are currently using the Office 365 version -- but we move the organization as a whole for the Department upgrades.
 We have over 4000 Department Staff.